 Rheumatology for All was founded in 2016 after Drs.
 Meltzer and Hitchon, Colmegna and Scuccimarri returned from a visit to a rheumatology clinic at Tikur Anbessa Hospital in Addis Ababa.
 The clinic was managed by Yewondwossen Tadesse Mengistu, MD., a nephrologist, and medical residents who were doing their best to provide rheumatology care in their community.
 Inspired by the compassion and professionalism they saw there, the members of Rheumatology for All understood that providing rheumatology services in underserved areas depended on training motivated local physicians to become rheumatologists.
 While in Africa they forged relationships and met incredible young physicians who were eager to become rheumatologists.

-The Board of Rheumatology for All consists of five members.
+The Board of Rheumatology for All consists of si members.
 (More detailed bios follow.)

 Articles written by the Board Members

 Abstracts presented by Board Members at the Canadian Rheumatology Association, February 2017